paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 timing of amplitude of P-wave energy converted and reflected at the base of a cratonic crust.
-We compared the modelling results with a real data example from the Indian craton and a synthetic example that has been generated with an independet computational method.
+We compared the modelling results with a real data example from the Indian craton and a synthetic example that has been generated with an independent computational method.

 References
 ----------